BOOK A DEMO

 The best way to make the leasing vs buying decision is to take into consideration the following factors:

 • Financial situation.
 How much upfront capital can you afford to spend on an asset?
-Does the company have the cash flow to make lease payments?
+Does your company have the cash flow to make lease payments?
 Leasing can be a good option for companies with limited upfront capital.
 Buying an asset can require a large down payment, which can tie up cash flow.

 • Intended use of the asset.
 How will the asset be used?
 How often will it be used?
 For how long will it be needed?
 If a company only needs an asset for a short period of time, leasing may be a better option than buying.